 Stretches and exercises, both assisted and active, are utilized to bring awareness and conscious control to the positive changes that have occurred in the body over the course of the session.

-In addition to Thai Structural Bodywork, we also offer KMI Structural Integration series based on the work of Dr. Ida P. Rolf and the conceptual framework of Anatomy Trains myofascial meridians created by Tom Myers.
+In addition to Thai Structural Bodywork, we also offer ATSI Structural Integration series based on the work of Dr. Ida P. Rolf and the conceptual framework of Anatomy Trains myofascial meridians created by Tom Myers.
 Although similar in overall results, the Thai and Western systems each have different areas in which they excel.
 Work from one or both modalities, depending on one’s needs, may be beneficial.